Skip to content

 As-salaam alaykum!

-Last month, I watched a brilliant surgeon hesitate for ten minutes before asking a question at a medical conference.
-Later, she told me: "I have steady hands in the operating room, but I become a stammering mess in public forums.
+Last month, one of my clients was extremely nervous about an upcoming medical conference: "My hands don't even shake in the operating room, but I become a mess in public forums.
 I'm just not a public speaking person."

 This accomplished professional had performed thousands of life-saving procedures, yet had convinced herself she was fundamentally incapable of articulated thought in front of colleagues.
 She'd created a prison from her own perception.
+This is what I call "self-image".

 Here's the spiritually intelligent reframe: